 Expert Traders (EAs) which is algorithmic automated trading.
 (Plus500s does not allow this).

 MT4 is available with many brokers which means you change to other brokers that use mt4 easily.

 Smart Trader Tools is Pepperstone own an add-on enhancement tool for MT4.
 There are some 13 features that can lead better and more successful trading.

-Alarm Manager – Alerts via SMS, email, web popup, sound alerts and twitter of activities.
+Alarm Manager – Price alerts via SMS, email, web popup, sound alerts and twitter of activities.
 Can open, close and place pending order.

 Connect – a centralised portal that provides relevant news and technical analysis to help with investment decisions

 Correlation Matrix – allows for analysis of the correlation between your chosen instruments.

 Correlation Trader – allows for easy comparison of market charts and direct trading from the tool.

 Excel RTD – Puts account, ticket and price data into Excel spreadsheet with basic formulas.
 Trading commands can be sent from Excel if you have programming skills.